 How does this all work?

-is the site that allows you to dare anyone, a friend or a total stranger to
+is the site that allows you to dare anyone, a friend, yourself, or even a group of people to

 take on a dare or any kind of creative challenge.
 You can create a dare to benefit your

 favorite charity or cause.